wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Changelog ==
+= 3.0.1 – Released on 23 April 2025 =
+* New: Compatibility with WordPress 6.8 and WooCommerce 9.8.2
+* Enhancement: Improved template appearance on Cart and Checkout pages.

 = 3.0.0 – Released on 3 April 2025 =
 * New: Latest WP (6.7.2) and WC (9.7.1) compatibility